 JX-Pro manual coffee grinder

-Calibration of External Adjustment
+Calibration of the External Adjustment

 K-Pro / K-Plus / K-Max / ZP6 Special / K-Ultra